DPHeshanRanasinghe/DPHeshanRanasinghe/README.md

 I am an engineering student with a strong focus on artificial intelligence and its applications in real-world systems.
 My work combines theoretical knowledge from electronic and telecommunication engineering with practical implementations in machine learning and computer vision.

-Currently developing expertise in deep learning architectures, particularly convolutional neural networks for image classification and computer vision applications.
+Currently developing expertise in deep learning architectures, particularly convolutional neural networks for computer vision applications.
 I approach each project with a commitment to understanding fundamental principles while building production-ready solutions.

 ---